 March 15, 2013

 TUNKHANNOCK, Pa.
-(AP) - State environmental officials are looking into the cause of a waste water spill from a faulty natural gas well in northeastern Pennsylvania that allowed thousands of gallons of fluid waste to escape, forcing the evacuation of nearby residents.
+(AP) - State environmental officials are looking into the cause of a waste water spill from a faulty natural gas well used in hydraulic fracturing, or fracking, in northeastern Pennsylvania that allowed thousands of gallons of fluid waste to escape, forcing the evacuation of nearby residents.

 Department of Environmental Protection spokeswoman Colleen Connolly says the well in Wyoming County was brought under control early Thursday afternoon.
 It had begun malfunctioning around 6 p.m.
 Wednesday and worsened overnight.